 Editor’s note: Study basic RF characteristics (e.g. Max power, NF) and associated device constraints for the example frequencies.
 As an outcome the device RF characteristics are evaluated for both conducted maximum frequency and OTA minimum frequency

 • At least handheld mobile and FWA UE’s are in the scope

+6.3.1 UE RF technology aspects